gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's mouth snapped shut.
 Thumb, middle finger, first finger, middle finger...
-She almost stumbled as she recognized the schoolyard code that children used to hide what they were saying to each other from adults.
+She almost stumbled as she recognized the code that people had developed to hide what they were saying from robot surveillance, and that children now used to keep secrets from adults.
 Little finger and fourth finger together, middle finger, middle and fourth...